zerotrickpony/helloelectron/README.md

 - ✅ Type safe command dispatch using some sort of IDL or common interface
 - try packaging
 - make a script that works on Windows; port it all to node.js?
+- centrally manage version numbers and stuff, using idk genfiles? or read package.json?
 - get tests working
 - pref support?
 - Filer?